Shinji Ikari: Design

 Neon Genesis Evangelion character designer Yoshiyuki Sadamoto drew Shinji in an ordinary summer school uniform with a white shirt, making him "an average character".
 He wanted a "realistic and ordinary" boy, a character "that'll be hard for others to make".
-Since Shinji lacks the enthusiasm and courage of other robot-anime heroes, Sadamoto gives him a different interpretation of heroism: "Rather than a reflection of a hero, sort of a refraction of a hero".
+Sadamoto interpreted Shinji's lack of the enthusiasm and courage of other robot-anime heroes as a different form of heroism: "Rather than a reflection of a hero, sort of a refraction of a hero".
 At first, he tried to create a character "that would tap into the consciousness of today's anime fans".

 In one of Sadamoto's original proposals, Shinji had long hair, which would have covered his face or fluttered in the wind during the dramatic scenes.
 However, Sadamoto changed his mind, finding his original design "too wild".
 He tried for a look where one could see the forehead through the bangs, "the look of a boyish young girl", giving him girl's eyes.
-He modeled this version of Shinji on the titular Nadia from Nadia: The Secret of Blue Water, and his face was designed to be almost identical to Nadia's but with a different hairstyle.
-Furthermore, writer Andrew C. McKevitt described Shinji's design, with his brown hair and blue eyes, as an example of mukokuseki (無国籍), a deliberate lack of ethnic features included in the character design of Japanese fictional characters which "allowed Japanese creations to be simultaneously Western and transnational".
+He modeled this version of Shinji on the titular Nadia from Nadia: The Secret of Blue Water, and designed his face to look almost identical to Nadia's but with a different hairstyle.
+Furthermore, writer Andrew C. McKevitt described Shinji's design, with his brown hair and blue eyes, as an example of mukokuseki (無国籍), a deliberate omission of ethnic features in the character design of Japanese fictional characters that "allowed Japanese creations to be simultaneously Western and transnational".